Effects of statistical dependence on multiple testing under a hidden Markov model: Introduction

 giving

-It follows that, comparing to $\ln\text{LLR}$, if $\state_0=1$, on average $\ln\text{FLR}$ is larger, making $H_0$ more likely to be (correctly) rejected, whereas if $\state_0=0$, it is smaller, making $H_0$ less likely to be (falsely) rejected.
+It follows that, comparing to $\ln\mathrm{LLR}$, if $\state_0=1$, on average $\ln\mathrm{FLR}$ is larger, making $H_0$ more likely to be (correctly) rejected, whereas if $\state_0=0$, it is smaller, making $H_0$ less likely to be (falsely) rejected.

+So far the expansions are expressed in terms of the unobservable $Z_t$.
+One question is whether similar expansions in terms of the observable $X_t$ can be obtained.
+As will be seen in Section \ref{ssec:univariate}, this is possible after we get more information on higher order derivatives.

 From the expansions, the effect of the dependence in $\state$ on the likelihood ratio is apparent.
-In both the first and second order derivatives, the effect is determined by $r$.
-In particular, when $r=0$, $\state_t$ are iid and FLR is equal to LLR.
+In both the first and second order derivatives, the effect is determined by~$r$.
+In particular, when $r=0$, $\state_t$ are i.i.d. and FLR is equal to LLR.
 Consistent with this, the derivatives of the difference between the two ratios become 0. \end{example}

-As the example, the rest of the paper studies the derivatives of $\frac{\prob{\state_t=1\gv X}}{\prob{\state_t=0\gv X}}$ or its logarithm with respect to $\rx$ and the relationships between the derivatives and the parameters in the HMM.
-Since $X=(X_t)$ is generated with a fixed $\rx$, the derivatives should be interpreted as follows.
+As the example, the rest of the paper develops Taylor's expansion in terms of $\rx$ for the FLRs $\mathsf{Pr}\{H_t \mbox{ is false}\mid X\} /\mathsf{Pr}\{H_t \mbox{ is true}\mid X\}$ to study the effects of dependence structure of HMM.
+The differentiation involved in the expansion should be interpreted as follows.
 During the differentiation, both the signal $\state$ and noise $Z$ are fixed.
 As the strength $\rx$ of the signal varies, the observed values $X_t$ become functions of $\rx$.
 The likelihood ratio is affected by $\rx$ in two ways: not only the value of $X_t$ is changed, but also the parametric form of the density function of $X_t$.
 Both have to be taken into account in the derivatives.

 Several issues need to be addressed.
 First, we have only considered a stationary process of the signals $\state$.
-In applications, it is useful to consider nonstationary $\state$ that have time-dependent transition probabilities.
+In applications, it is useful to consider nonstationary $\state$ that has time-dependent transition probabilities.
 Moreover, it is useful to consider various types of interactions between $\state_t$ and $Z_t$ besides the additive one.